 Recovery and long-term sobriety rarely happens without the support and encouragement of others.
 Alcohol rehab at Above It All offers the support and structure that can make the difference between a life of illness and a life of recovery free from addiction.

-Understanding Alcoholism & Alcoholism Statistics
+Understanding Alcohol Abuse & Alcoholism Statistics

-A number of factors can contribute to alcohol abuse or alcoholism, an intense alcohol dependence.
+A number of factors can contribute to alcohol abuse or alcoholism, an intense alcohol dependency.
 These factors may be environmental, social or biological; certainly, those with alcoholism in their family line are at a higher risk of it.

 Signs and Symptoms of Alcoholism